sp-hash/TeamBlackMiner/API.md

 - miner -- Basic information about the miner and a totals overview.
 - threads -- Stats for all working gpu threads.
 - pool -- Information about the pool in use.
+- summary -- Miner, threads and pool info (all above)

 ## Detailed list of api requests and responses
 ```plain